-Although rheumatoid arthritis may shorten life expectancy by 10 to 15 years, the disease affects people differently, and different factors play a role in lifespan.
+Although rheumatoid arthritis may shorten life expectancy by 3-10 years, the disease affects people differently, and different factors play a role in lifespan.

 You can’t predict this disease.
 But while some people experience serious complications, others go on to live long, healthy lives without complications.